solarmarius/ragatuit/PLAN.md

 - **Type Safety**: TypeScript ensures frontend type safety after API client regeneration

 This plan ensures a systematic, tested, and validated implementation of the language selection feature while maintaining code quality and system stability.

+## Post-Implementation Notes

+### Implementation Highlights

+1. **QuizLanguage Enum Placement**: Initially placed in `quiz/schemas.py`, but moved to `question/types/base.py` to resolve circular import issues when used in `GenerationParameters`.

+2. **Frontend Type Safety**: Used string literal types (`"en" | "no"`) from auto-generated API client rather than enums to maintain consistency with backend.

+3. **Template Naming Convention**: Successfully implemented with `_no` suffix for Norwegian templates (e.g., `default_multiple_choice_no.json`).

+4. **UI Implementation**: Card-based selection pattern matches existing course/module selection for consistency.

+5. **Testing Results**:
+   - Backend: All 202 tests passing
+   - Frontend: All 175 tests passing
+   - TypeScript validation: No errors

+### Key Technical Decisions

+- **Language Flow**: Quiz → Orchestrator → Generation Service → Template Manager
+- **Default Language**: English ("en") set at multiple levels for robustness
+- **Fallback Strategy**: Norwegian templates fallback to English if not found
+- **Type Imports**: Used `type` imports in frontend to avoid runtime issues

+### Future Extensibility

+The implementation is designed to easily support additional languages:
+1. Add new language to `QuizLanguage` enum
+2. Create new template files with appropriate suffix
+3. Add language option to frontend constants
+4. Update UI language options array

+The architecture supports this without structural changes.